 Just because the Business Bank of Texas is small doesn’t mean that it can’t provide the most up-to-date features and capabilities of a larger banking institution.
 This is particularly evident within the Business Bank of Texas Remote Deposit account.
 With this checking account, small businesses conduct all of their banking transactions online—no deposit slips or trips to the bank required.

 This remote deposit account can be a great option for small businesses that don’t need to deposit cash often.
 The same is true for business owners who are digitally inclined and not afraid to leave all of their banking duties to a digital interface.
 The good news is that this account offers plenty of tech support in case things go awry, and even lets account holders make deposits up until 6 p.m. and have them count against their day’s balance.

 Analyzed Checking is the Business Bank of Texas’ standard business checking account.
 With Analyzed Checking, you’ll be able to bank online and take care of almost all of the same functions you’d take care of at a local branch.
 Except for making cash deposits, of course.

 This account is geared toward business owners’ accounts with a minimum average balance of $25,000, which is a bit higher than you’d have to hit with the entry-level Chase or Bank of America accounts.
-For example, the Chase Total Business Checking and Bank of America Business Fundamentals Checking accounts only require a minimum balance of $1,500 to waive each account’s monthly fee.
+For example, the Chase Business Complete Checking and Bank of America Business Fundamentals Checking accounts only require a minimum balance of $1,500 to waive each account’s monthly fee.

 Businesses that need to keep a balance of more than $250,000 and want to keep their money fully insured (as FDIC protections max out at this threshold) may want to consider opening an Insured Cash Sweep account with the Business Bank of Texas.